helen-zhu/tll/README.md

 6. The docstring in each action function explain what it does.
     Can you rewrite those for `do_repeat` and `do_seq` to be clearer or more consistent?

+## Defining and Calling Functions

+TLL can do a lot:
+in fact,
+since it has variables, loops, and conditionals, it can do everything that *any* programming language can do.
+However,
+writing TLL programs will be painful because there's no way for users to define new operations within the language itself.
+Doing this in `tllfunc.py` makes TLL less than 60 lines longer:

+1. Instead of using a single dictionary to store an environment we use a list of dictionaries.
+    The first dictionary is the global environment;
+    the others store variables belonging to active function calls.

+2. When we get or set a variable, we check the most recent environment first
+    (i.e., the one that's last in the list);
+    if the variable isn't there we look in the global environment.
+    We *don't* look at the environments in between.

+3. A function definition looks like:

+        ["def", "same", ["num"], ["get", "num"]]

+    It has a name, a (possibly empty) list of parameter names, and a single instruction as a body
+    (which will usually be a `"seq"` instruction).

+4. Functions are stored in the environment like any other value.
+    The value stored for the function defined above would be:

+        ["func", ["num"], ["get", "num"]]

+    We don't need to store the name: that's recorded by the environment, just like it is for any other variable.

+5. A function call looks like:

+        ["call", "same", 3]

+    The values passed to the functions are normally expressions rather than constants, and are *not* put in a sub-list.
+    The implementation:
+    1. Evaluates all of these expressions.
+    2. Looks up the function.
+    3. Creates a new environment whose keys are the parameters' names and whose values are the expressions' values.
+    4. Calls `do` to run the function's action and captures the result.
+    5. Discards environment created two steps previously.
+    6. Returns the function's result.

+### Exercises

+1. Add a `--debug` command-line flag to `tllfunc.py`.
+    When enabled, it makes TLL print a messages showing each function call and its result.

+2. Add a `"return"` instruction to TLL that ends a function call immediately and returns a single value.

+3. If you implemented arrays earlier, add variable-length parameter lists to TLL.

+4.  `tllfunc.py` allows users to define functions inside functions.
+    What variables can the inner function access when you do this?
+    What variables *should* it be able to access?
+    What would you have to do to enable this?

 ## Separating Compilation and Execution

 You might feel there's still magic in TLL,